How to cook an Award Winning Steak using a Kettle BBQ

 Between your flips, it is imperative you clean the grill grates using your wire brush and remember to re-oil.

 Once you have achieved the perfect grill marks and your steaks have reached an internal temperature of 135f or 57c it is time to remove them from the grill.
-At this point remember to add a generous amount of the melted butter.
+At this point remember to add a generous amount of melted butter.

-Place your steak immediately into a foil wrap and allow to rest for at least 10 minutes before slicing.
+Place your steak immediately into a foil wrap and allow it to rest for at least 10 minutes before slicing.